moehriegitt/hob3l/doc/scadformat.md

 ### Morphology

-The input file is processed as a stream of bytes, generally interpreted as US-ASCII character set, with exceptionally allowing uninterpreted 8-bit characters when listed explicitly.
+The input file is processed as a stream of bytes, generally interpreted as US-ASCII character set, exceptionally allowing uninterpreted 8-bit characters when stated explicitly.
 In particular, input files with paths and strings encoded in UTF-8 are trivially supported, but not rejected for invalid UTF-8 encoding, nor converted to a different output character set, e.g. in error messages.

 The sequence of bytes is separated into a sequence of TOKENs according to the morphology description in this section.
-Based on this token disassembly, the syntax will be defined.
+Based on this token sequence, the syntax will be defined.

-In this description, ANY is any US-ASCII printable character.
+In this description, ANY is a single US-ASCII printable character.
 ANY8 is any byte value, including 8-bit characters outside of US-ASCII.
 No character set is assumed for 8-bit characters, i.e., they are processed as is, e.g., inside comments and strings.

   * File = {TOKEN} .
   * TOKEN = IDENT | INTEGER | FLOAT | STRING | LINECOM | MULTICOM | WHITE | SYMBOL .